5004-SEA-Fa24-Geeng/bg-arena-planner-jennnyren/Report.md

 ## Technical Questions

 1. What is the difference between == and .equals in java?
 Provide a code example of each, where they would return different results for an object.
-Include the code snippet using the hash marks (```) to create a code block.
+Include the code snippet using the hash marks (```) to create a code block.\n
 \nANSWER:
 In Java, ``==``checks if two
    ```java